xandergos/terrain-diffusion/README.md

 - **Fast inference**: Uses a 1- or 2-step continuous-time consistency model
 - **Infinitely tileable**: Seamless stitching on an infinite 2D grid backed by [xandergos/infinite-tensor](https://github.com/xandergos/infinite-tensor)
 - **Physically accurate scale**: Outputs elevation in meters
-- **Modular generation**: Supports generation of water and climate maps

 ## How It Works